tomoyanonymous/homebrew-flatcam/README.md

 After the installation, simply you can run the app from a command `flatcam`

-## Current Problem(11/15/2018)
+## Current Problem(06/01/2019)

-In some environment, builds of scipy and matplotlib fail, maybe because invalid c++ headers are loaded.
+In some environment, installation of PySide 1.2 will fail.
 As a temporary solution, you can install with
-`brew install --debug flatcam` and when the error occurs, it will ask you to choose an action and choose 2 to ignore it.
+`brew install --debug flatcam` and when the error occurs, it will ask you to choose an action and choose 2 to ignore it(There are no effects ).

 ```sh
 1. raise